-The Innovation Policy Colloquium focuses each year on different aspects of the law’s role in promoting creativity and invention.
+The Colloquium on Innovation Policy focuses each year on different aspects of the law’s role in promoting creativity, invention, and new technology.

 The Colloquium has two components.
 In one, leading thinkers are invited to present recent work.
 In the other, we read background materials relevant to each speaker's presentation.
 The Colloquium also provides each student with the opportunity to write and present an independent research paper.